UsefFarahmand/UsefFarahmand/README.md

 - ⚙️ I use daily: **C#**, **Unity** and so many **soft skills**!

-- 🌱 I’m currently learning 2D Animation and tools to control game animations more easily
+- 🌱 I’m currently work on **Survival Game** which I will publish soon!

 - ❓ Ask me about anything related to **Unity** and related technologies